Abugu1996/global-energy-analysis-1990-2020/README.md

 # global-energy-analysis-1990-2020
 Comprehensive analysis of global energy data (1990–2020), exploring consumption, production, renewable adoption, and CO₂ emissions.
-Includes KPIs, interactive dashboards, and insights to support sustainability and energy policy decisions.
+Includes KPIs,  dashboards, and insights to support sustainability and energy policy decisions.
 # Project Objective

 The goal of this project is to analyze global energy production, consumption, and sustainability patterns between 1990 and 2020.
 By exploring key energy indicators, the project provides insights into the transition towards renewable energy, CO₂ emissions trends, and country-level energy use.